 The Vantage Pro2 Plus comes standard with UV and solar radiation sensors.
-If you buy the Pro2, and later want these sensors, you’ll have to purchase them separately, which is a lot more expensive.
+If you buy the Pro2 and later want these sensors, you’ll have to purchase them separately, which is a lot more expensive.
 Other than that, they are the same.
 The standard Pro2 model will well serve most weather enthusiasts.

 What is the difference between the Vantage Vue and Pro2?

-The biggest difference is the sensor suite.
-The Vantage Vue uses an integrated sensor suite, which is how most weather station manufacturers do.
+The most significant difference is the sensor suite.
+The Vantage Vue uses an integrated sensor suite, which most weather station manufacturers do.
 The Vantage Pro2 has a separate anemometer, which allows you to place it at the correct height.
 In theory, this will give you more accurate readings.
 The Vantage Pro2 allows for expandability without the WeatherLink Live base unit.

 Is the Davis sonic anemometer worth it?

 Sonic anemometers are becoming more popular in home weather stations.
-They do have a few distinct advantages, including no moving parts, and much better sensitivity and accuracy.
+They have a few distinct advantages, including no moving parts and better sensitivity and accuracy.
 However, they also have a limit of 89.5mph.
 The standard Vantage Pro2 anemometer has withstood wind gusts up to 199mph!
-Most of us will never see winds higher than 90mph in our lives, so unless you live on the coast, you should be fine.
+Most of us will never see winds higher than 90mph, so unless you live on the coast, you should be fine.

 Setting up the Vantage Pro2

 Install the sensor suite first, as you’ll need it reporting before setting up your WeatherLink Live base unit.
 Davis’s directions are pretty easy to follow for both, so we doubt you’ll have any issues.
-If you need some help in placing your weather station, see our siting and mounting guide.
+See our siting and mounting guide if you need some help placing your weather station.

-After both the console and sensor suite is set up, you can set up the rest of your sensors, which are fairly easy to both mount and add to the weather station installation.
+After both the console and sensor suite is set up, you can set up the rest of your sensors, which are relatively easy to both mount and add to the weather station installation.